 In response to COVID-19 and Governor Jay Inslee’s “Stay Home, Stay Healthy” order, we closed our restrooms and amenities.
-Active areas such as ball fields, playgrounds, beaches, skate parks and off-leash areas are closed until further notice.
+We are beginning to reopen amenities as allowed by the governor’s Safe Start plan.
 View the complete list of what’s open and what’s closed below.

 It will take each and every one of us doing our part to keep our community safe and healthy.
-Everett parks will be ready for play and adventure when the public health risk has passed.
 Learn more about COVID-19 and the City’s response at everettwa.gov/COVID19.

 See below to learn more about recreating responsibly.

-- Keep pets on a leash and clean up after them.
+- Keep pets on a leash (outside of off leash areas) and clean up after them.

-- Maintain physical distancing of at least 6 feet from others
+- Maintain distance of at least 6 feet from others.

 - Go before you go; restrooms are closed.